 What could she do with this knowledge?
-I decided to make a few and decorate a grapevine wreath for my entry door.
-That was all I had in mind ~ an attractive and unusual wreath to dress my door.
-I enjoyed making them and was asked if I could make a few for some friends and neighbours.
-At work, colleagues asked how much I charged for them.
-Up until that time I had given them as gifts.
+Decorate a grapevine wreath for her entry door!
+That was all Sue had in mind ~ an attractive and unusual wreath to dress her door.
+Neighbours noticed the wreath, especially the dragonflies, and asked her where she bought them.
+Bringing some to work, colleagues asked how much she charged for them.
+Up until that moment, Sue had given them away.

-With many design ideas, and customer suggestions regularly, my mind races.
-I am keeping track of all comments for future reference.
+With many design ideas, and customer suggestions, her mind races.
+“I am keeping track of all comments for future reference.”

-I had all but given up on being an entrepreneur, when this venture darted into my consciousness, hovered, and came to rest in my heart.
-I take pride in making every dragonfly, knowing its my imagination, design, technique, and crafting ability that brings each one to life.
+“I had all but given up on being an entrepreneur, when this venture darted into my consciousness, hovered, and came to rest in my heart.
+I take pride in making every dragonfly, knowing its my imagination, design, technique, and crafting ability that brings each one to life.”